luxonis/depthai-python/docs/source/components/nodes/video_encoder.rst

 VideoEncoder
 ============

-VideoEncoder node is used to encode :ref:`image frames <ImfFrame>` into H264/H265/JPEG.
+VideoEncoder node is used to encode :ref:`image frames <ImgFrame>` into H264/H265/JPEG.

 How to place it
 ###############